weavedigitalstudio/weave-cache-purge-helper/README.md

 3. In your WordPress admin panel, go to Plugins → Add New → Upload Plugin
 4. Upload the ZIP file and activate the plugin

-### Manual Installation

-If you prefer to manually install:

-1. Download the source code from the repository
-2. Extract the files on your computer
-3. Rename the folder to `weave-cache-purge-helper` if needed
-4. Upload the folder to your `/wp-content/plugins/` directory via FTP
-5. Activate the plugin through the WordPress 'Plugins' menu

 ### Updates

+The plugin now **automatically checks for updates** via GitHub releases.

+- Updates will appear in **WordPress → Plugins → Updates**, just like regular WordPress plugins.
+- No need to manually download updates from GitHub.
+- The update process ensures that WordPress fetches the **correct release ZIP**.

-To update the plugin, download the latest release from GitHub and follow the installation steps again.
-The new version will replace the existing plugin.
+If you prefer to update manually, you can still download the latest release from GitHub and follow the installation steps again.

 ---